swimlane/pyattck/docs/dataset/dataset.md

     - other
     - nato
     - russia
-    - _Each actor will contain a list of dictionaries also called 'actors'.
+    - _Each actor will contain a list of dictionaries in the key 'actors'.
 Each dictionary will have the following keys:_
         - actor_names
         - target
         - operations